 It is very useful in close quarter situations and as a defensive device is used as a weapon that can provide distance between you and the assailant.
 After striking the assailant it is advised to then run and gain distance away from the attacker.
 Some have even used this device to ward off dogs.

 While it may have lost favor with most police departments in the U.S., it may had more to do with maintaining good public image.
-Certainly it has not lost is effectiveness as a self defence instrument.
+Certainly it has not lost is effectiveness as a self-defense instrument.

 As with any product of this nature, please check to see if this is legal in your community.